-Infant carriers – the first car seat you'll buy – can come with seat inserts or head-huggers especially designed for newborn babies to make sure they will be supported and fit into the car seat properly.
+Baby car seats, or infant carriers as they're also known, are the first car seat you'll buy.
+They can come with seat inserts or head-huggers especially designed for newborn babies, to make sure they will be supported and fit into the car seat properly.

-If your car seat comes with an accessory like this, make sure you use it according to the instructions.
+If your car seat comes with one of these accessories, make sure you use it according to the instructions.
 If this accessory is missing when your seat arrives, contact the retailer before using the car seat and ask for a replacement.

-Without these accessories, it's highly likely that the harness may not fit tightly enough around your newborn and it's possibly that a wriggly baby could free themselves from the harness.
+Without these accessories, it's highly likely that the harness won't fit tightly enough around your newborn, and it's possibly that a wriggly baby could free themselves from the harness.